CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsApi();
 const opts = {
-  'walletType': new CoboWaas2JsApi.WalletType(), // WalletType | The wallet type.  - `Custodial`: Custodial Wallets  - `MPC`: MPC Wallets  - `SmartContract`: Smart Contract Wallets  - `Exchange`: Exchange Wallets
+  'walletType': new CoboWaas2JsApi.WalletType(), // WalletType | The wallet type.  - `Custodial`: [Custodial Wallets](https://manuals.cobo.com/en/portal/custodial-wallets/introduction)  - `MPC`: [MPC Wallets](https://manuals.cobo.com/en/portal/mpc-wallets/introduction)  - `SmartContract`: [Smart Contract Wallets](https://manuals.cobo.com/en/portal/smart-contract-wallets/introduction)  - `Exchange`: [Exchange Wallets](https://manuals.cobo.com/en/portal/exchange-wallets/introduction)
   'walletSubtype': new CoboWaas2JsApi.WalletSubtype(), // WalletSubtype | The wallet subtype.  - `Asset`: Custodial Wallets (Asset Wallets)  - `Web3`: Custodial Wallets (Web3 Wallets)  - `Main`: Exchange Wallets (Main Account)  - `Sub`: Exchange Wallets (Sub Account)  - `Org-Controlled`: MPC Wallets (Organization-Controlled Wallets)  - `User-Controlled`: MPC Wallets (User-Controlled Wallets)  - `Safe{Wallet}`: Smart Contract Wallets (Safe{Wallet})
-  'chainId': "ETH", // String | The chain ID.
+  'chainIds': "BTC,ETH", // String | A list of chain IDs, separated by comma.
+The chain ID is the unique identifier of a blockchain.
+You can retrieve the IDs of all the chains you can use by calling [List organization enabled chains](/v2/api-references/wallets/list-organization-enabled-chains).
   'limit': 10, // Number | The maximum number of objects to return.
-The value range is [1, 50].
+The default value range is [1, 50] and can be set endpoint specified.
-  'before': "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f", // String | An object ID which serves as a cursor for pagination.
-For example, if you specify `before` as `foo`, the request will retrieve a list of data objects that end before the object with the object ID `foo`.
+  'before': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1", // String | An object ID which serves as a cursor for pagination.
+For example, if you specify `before` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`, the request will retrieve a list of data objects that end before the object with the specified ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`.
 You can set this parameter to the value of `pagination.after` in the response of the previous request.
 If you set both `after` or `before`, only the setting of `before` will take effect.
+If the `before` and `after` are both set to empty, the first slice is returned.
+If the `before` is set to `infinity`, the last slice is returned.
-  'after': "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // String | An object ID which serves as a cursor for pagination.
-For example, if you specify `after` as `bar`, the request will retrieve a list of data objects that start after the object with the object ID `bar`.
+  'after': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk" // String | An object ID which serves as a cursor for pagination.
+For example, if you specify `after` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`, the request will retrieve a list of data objects that start after the object with the specified ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`.
 You can set this parameter to the value of `pagination.before` in the response of the previous request.
 If you set both `after` or `before`, only the setting of `before` will take effect.
 };
 apiInstance.getEnabledTokens(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);